-they are made on a specific subject of care, e.g. patient, organ, population;

-they represent a snap-shot of that subject in time, either at a particular time, or over some specified interval of time (time in this context includes the notion of both date and time);

-they are made, or recorded, by an instrument or a health care professional in some clinical context; and they are given (either by the patient, the health care institution, or society) some degree of confidentiality.
+- They are made on a specific subject of care (e.g., patient, organ, population). - They represent a snap-shot of that subject in time, either at a particular time, or over some specified interval of time (time in this context includes the notion of both date and time). - They are made, or recorded, by an instrument or a healthcare professional in some clinical context. - They are given (either by the patient, the healthcare institution, or society) some degree of confidentiality.